Ellestial/100-days-of-code/log.md

 **Thoughts**: Feeling pretty good so far!
 Having a confusing issue with the API not loading in properly because of an error mentioning 'Access-Control-Allow-Origin'.
 Have never heard of this, so will need to explore this more.

 **Links to work:** None.

+## Day 50: February 26, 2018

+**Today's Progress**: Worked on the Wikipedia app!
+Figured out the Access-Control-Allow-Origin issue was related to CORS (cross-origin resource sharing) and it was as simple as putting a key/value in the ajax() data call of origin: "\*".
+Search results come in properly.
+Spent some time making sure dynamically created divs were deleted upon a new search so they didn't just duplicate forever.

+**Thoughts**: Excited!
+Was annoyed with some stuff for a while, but it's working now.
+Last two steps are to link out the results to their proper wiki pages and to add CSS.

+**Links to work:** None today.